thammi/ledwallfoo/README.md

 The network protocol is based on pure chaos and might have many bugs.
 Feel free to report any undetected collisions and duplicate targets.

+### Pacman

+A pacman eating the previos content of the ledwall

+    ./pacman.py

+### Game of Life

+Conways Game of Life wrapped to fit the screen.
+Start it with:

+    ./gol.py $SEED

+$SEED is the initial configuration file.
+Some seeds are in `gol_seeds/`.

+### Fading Text

+A scrolling text with fading colors

+    ./fade_text.py "My text"

+### Image Viewer

+A simple image viewer scaling the image down keeping the aspect ratio without
+cropping:

+    ./imageviewer.py $IMAGE